hlavacs/ViennaEntityComponentSystem/README.md

 ### Iterating over All Entity Types that Contain given Component Types

-The next method allows you to specify a number of component types.
+The next method allows you to specify a number of (variadic) component types.
 The iterator would then loop over all entity types that contain these types.
 The components yielded are exactly the components specified, e.g.

-    VecsIterator<MyComponentName> it;
+    VecsIterator<MyComponentName, MyComponentPosition> it;

-loops over all entity types having this component!
+loops over all entity types having these components!

 ### Iterating over All Entity Types